 Aside from wine, the area is most famous for its limestone castles, such as Chambord, Amboise, Ussé, Villandry, Chenonceau and Saumur.
 When the kings of France began to build their impressive castles here, they were followed by aristocrats, drawing the best landscapers and builders in the France to build their huge palaces.

-The Loire’s most noble resident: Leonardo da Vinci
+The Loire’s most famous former resident: Leonardo da Vinci

-Apart from kings, the area’s most famous resident in times passed was Leonardo da Vinci, who spent the last year of his life in the Loire Valley.
-He lured there by the French King Francis 1, to spread the enlightenment of the Italian Renaissance.
-The king invited him in 1515 to Château d’Amboise, his royal residence in the Loire Valley.
+Apart from kings, the area’s most famous resident in times passed was Leonardo da Vinci, who spent the last years of his life in the Loire Valley.
+He was lured there by the French King Francis 1, to spread the enlightenment of the Italian Renaissance.
+The king invited him in 1515 to live at Château d’Amboise, his royal residence in the Loire Valley.
 Leonardo died at the nearby Château d’Amboise in 1519 just over 500 years ago.
 His homes are open to visitors today.

 Other famous names include Joan of Arc led French troops to victory in the Hundred Years’ War in the Loire.
 The Loire Valley is considered home to the best French language, with its residents apparently speaking the purest French.